jmscott/work/README.md

 	REST api built by parsing structured comments in PostgreSQL SQL files

 ###  pgsnap
-	Snapshot postgresql database with pg_dump and notify the hordes.
+	Snapshot postgresql database with pg_dump and notify the hordes

 ###  furl
 	Fault a failed URL fetch and alert the hordes on fault|clear state change.